TritonDataCenter/rfd/rfd/0174/README.md

 ### iscsi Target Machine Maintenance

-TBD, but storage server resilvering should handle most cases.
+TBD, but `mako` zpool resilvering should handle most cases.

 ### Switch Maintenance

-TBD, but entire storage group might be unavailable
+TBD, but entire storage group might be unavailable unless we have an HA switch configuration

 ## Troubleshooting procedures